-This example sports a razor sharp case with so little abuse that the caseback serial still presents deeply engraved.
+This example sports a very strong case.
 Worth noting though, the crown does not appear to be correct.
-It comes on its original JB Champion bracelet but endlinks are unsigned.
-However, perhaps most importantly, that dial is simply exquisite.
-No damage, no degradation, zero corrosion.
+It comes on its original JB Champion bracelet, endlinks are unsigned.
+However, perhaps most importantly, that dial is strong.
+There’s a tiny handstrike in the 6 subidal, otherwise no degradation, zero corrosion.
 Its tritium applications are honey in tone and matched.
 The bezel is intact, however does display one hard bash around 11 that is noticeable.
 This is an honest watch to my eye, and one that has a perfectly matched level of patina for its age.
 It comes from a well-regarded retailer.

 Leave a Comment